-At the Annual Meeting, you will have an opportunity to vote on the following proposals: (1) the election of nine directors, (2) approval, on an advisory basis, of the compensation of the Company's named executive officers as disclosed in the accompanying proxy statement, (3) ratification of the appointment of Deloitte & Touche LLP as the Company's independent registered public accounting firm and (4) a shareholder proposal, if properly presented at the Annual Meeting.
+At the Annual Meeting, you will have an opportunity to vote on the following proposals: (1) the election of nine directors, (2) approval, on an advisory basis, of the compensation of the Company's named executive officers as disclosed in the accompanying proxy statement, (3) ratification of the appointment of Deloitte & Touche LLP as the Company's independent registered public accounting firm, (4) a shareholder proposal, if properly presented at the Annual Meeting and (5) an advisory vote regarding a proposal publicly made by affiliates of Biglari Holdings Inc. ("Biglari Holdings") requesting that the Board declare and the Company pay a special cash dividend of \$20.00 per share to all shareholders.
 Representatives from Deloitte & Touche LLP will be available at the Annual Meeting, and we will address questions that you may have.

 Your vote will be especially important at the Annual Meeting.
-As you may be aware, The Lion Fund II, L.P. and certain affiliated entities (collectively, "Lion Fund") have again proposed two alternative director nominees for election at the Annual Meeting: Sardar Biglari, the chairman and chief executive officer of Biglari Holdings Inc., an affiliate of Lion Fund ("Biglari Holdings"), and Philip Cooley, the vice chairman of Biglari Holdings.
+As you may be aware, an affiliate of Biglari Holdings, The Lion Fund II, L.P., and certain other affiliated entities (collectively, "Lion Fund") have again proposed two alternative director nominees for election at the Annual Meeting: Sardar Biglari, the chairman and chief executive officer of Biglari Holdings and Philip Cooley, the vice chairman of Biglari Holdings.